vasc-bioinf/rnaseq_exp/README.md

 <br />

 ## Workspace preparation

-The workflow described here was performed using Ubuntu 20.04.2 LTS, a Linux distribution.

 The commands used in the workflow, as seen in [software_downloads](software_downloads/) and [pipeline_commands](pipeline_commands/) use relevant file paths.
 Throughout the workflow, when a path containing "user" is shown (e.g., /home/user/rnaseq_exp), "user" represents the user's name and should be replaced by it.